ansonlichtfuss/spotify-desk-thing/README.md

 ```

 2. Create an OAuth application in the Spotify Developer API portal: https://developer.spotify.com/dashboard
-3. Add these redirect URLs to the OAuth application config:
+3. Add these redirect URLs to the OAuth application config

 ```
 http://localhost:3000/auth/callback